280 Tasmin Chassis repairs - a 'how to' guide!

 Not only has the tube rotted away completely leaving a gap, but the lower section of the plate has gone as well, meaning the whole sill is no longer attached to the front outrigger, shown by the scraper.
 The left side is exactly the same:

 Again the scraper shows the plate detached from the tube.
-The fuel pipes and fuel pump feed run along the sill on this model, and have to be considered when waving an angle grinder around!
+The fuel pipes and fuel pump feed run along the sill on some cars, and have to be considered when waving an angle grinder around!
 The rear sill plate doesn't look too bad, but the tube is shot:

 so you can bet that the plate isn't worth saving either.

-I'd already checked the measurements of Tony's chassis against the drawings I made from my S1 car and found a few differences; some 2mm plate and tube was tranformed into new sections...
+I'd already checked the measurements of Tony's chassis against the drawings I made from my S1 car and noted a few differences.

 The plates were painted as access is difficult once welded; obviously the heat of welding removes some of the paint but it's got to be better than no paint at all.